dsavransky/EXOSIMS/documentation/opticalsystem.rst

     the total core intensity as core_mean_intensity * Npix.
 If not specified, then the total core intensity is equal to core_contrast * core_thruput.
 Parametrized by angular separation.
 * core_area (callable):
-    Area of the FWHM region of the planet PSF, in units of arcsec^2, parametrized by angular separation.
+    Area of the photometric aperture used to compute core_thruput, in units of arcsec^2, parametrized by angular separation.
 * core_platescale (float):
     Platescale used for a specific set of coronagraph parameters, in units of lambda/D per pixel